runpod/docs/docs/serverless/workers/github-integration.md

 1. Go to the [Serverless section](https://www.runpod.io/console/serverless) of the RunPod console
 2. Click **New Endpoint**
 3. Under **Custom Source**, select **GitHub Repo**, then click **Next**
 4. Use the search bar or menu to select the repository containing your code.
-This menu is populated with all repos connected to your account—i.e., repos you've forked/created, or owned by your GitHub organizations.
+This menu is populated with all repos connected to your account (repos you've forked/created, or owned by your GitHub organizations).
 5. Configure your deployment options:
    - **Branch:** Select which branch to deploy from.
    - **Dockerfile:** Specify the path to your Dockerfile (if not in root).